|

 My

-fourth area of interest is that of Cognitive
+fourth research area at Caltech was that of Cognitive

 Systems.
 I am interested in discovering the “reason”